 This program will provide immediate relief to small businesses with non-disaster SBA loans, in particular 7(a), 504, and microloans.
 These loans are named after section 7(a) of the Small Business Act.
 SBA 7(a) loans are used to buy a business or obtain working capital, SBA 504 loans are commercial real estate financing for owner-occupied properties, and microloans are loans up to $50,000 to help small businesses and certain not-for-profit childcare centers start up and expand.

-Under this program, the SBA will cover all of your business’s loan payments on these SBA loans, including principal, interest, and fees, for six months.
-This relief will also be available to new borrowers who take out loans within six months of the CARES Act becoming law.
+Under this program, the SBA will automatically cover all of your business’s loan payments on these SBA loans, including principal, interest, and fees, for six months.
+This relief will also be available to new borrowers who take out 7(a), 504, and microloans disbursed prior to September 27, 2020.

 In general, businesses must meet size standards, be based in the U.S., be able to repay, and have a sound business purpose.
 To check whether your business meets the size standards, you will need your business’s 6-digit North American Industry Classification System (NAICS) code and 3-year average annual revenue.